 This spring, we have an ambitious calendar of cultural events including:

-- It began with our annual 2-day leadership retreat at the Princeton Blairstown Center which helps set the tone for the summer and challenges scholars to reach outside their comfort zones;
+- Our annual Opening Ceremony was held on June 22, 2013, in the University Chapel, complete with our traditional organ prelude and remarks from Dean of the College, Valerie Smith;We held our annual 2-day leadership retreat at the Princeton Blairstown Center which helps set the tone for the summer and challenges scholars to reach outside their comfort zones;

 Jason R. Klugman, Ph.D.